 If you think interest rates may soon be on the rise, but you want to put your money into a certificate of deposit (CD) right now, then a bump-up CD is worth considering for your savings strategy.

-A bump-up CD is a certificate of deposit that gives the holder the option to increase the CD’s interest rate to a higher level.
-Usually, the CD only permits one rate increase, making it essential for the holder to run the numbers and research the current interest rate climate.
+A bump-up CD is a CD that gives you the option to increase your CD’s annual percentage yield (APY) to help protect against rising rates.
+Usually, this type of CD permits only one rate increase, making it essential for the holder to know the current interest rate climate.

-Bump-up CDs are also known as step-up CDs.
-Terms for bump-up CDs vary, but most are between three months and seven years.
+Terms for bump-up CDs vary, but most are around two or three years.
 Since the CD does give the holder the ability to bump the rate up, most bump-up CDs have slightly lower interest rates than other CDs.
 The required minimum amount for a bump-up CD also varies among different financial institutions, though some have minimums as low as $500.

 Bump-up CD example

 At a Federal Deposit Insurance Corp.
 (FDIC) bank, each depositor is insured up to at least $250,000 per insured bank.
 As long as you stay within insurance limits and guidelines, CDs at an FDIC-insured bank are backed by the full faith and credit of the U.S. government.
 So these are generally considered safe options for consumers to keep their savings invested in.

 For example, let’s say you want to set aside $10,000 to replace the roof on your home.
 You anticipate that you will not have to replace the roof for a couple years, but you want to keep your money safe in the meantime.
 You decide to invest in a bump-up CD with a term of 24 months.

 This CD offers an initial 1.5 percent APY.
 After a year, rates improve, increasing the market interest rate for a bump-up CD to 2 percent.
 So you use your one bump-up to take advantage of the new 2 percent interest rate.